cfpb/design-system/docs/pages/landing-pages.md

   ### When other options are better

-  * When a new page is needed within a navigation section, rather than at the top-level.
+  * When a new page is needed within a navigation section, rather than at the top-level, consider using a [Sublanding page](https://cfpb.github.io/design-system/pages/sublanding-pages).

-  * When page content includes paragraph copy or more detailed definitions or explanations.
+  * When page content includes paragraph copy or more detailed definitions or explanations, consider using a [Learn page](https://cfpb.github.io/design-system/pages/learn-pages).
 guidelines: >-
   ### Content guidelines